hhemiaolab/miaolab/README.md

 # 🎉 MIMIAO 🎉

-Multimodal Imaging and Multiscale Integration of BrAin cOnnectome (MIMIAO) Public Code Repository
+Multimodal Imaging and Multiscale Integration of BrAin cOnnectome (MIAO) Public Code Repository

 ## Introduction

-Welcome to the "Multimodal Imaging and Multiscale Integration of BrAin cOnnectome (MIMIAO)" public code repository!
+Welcome to the "Multimodal Imaging and Multiscale Integration of BrAin cOnnectome (MIAO)" public code repository!
 This repository serves as a hub for sharing the coding contributions and developments produced by our lab, aiming to provide a resource for learning, reference, and collaboration.

 ## Our Mission